-We have agreed to reimburse the representative for reasonable out-of-pocket expenses incurred by it in connection with this offering, regardless of whether the offering is consummated, up to approximately \$102,500.
-The out-of-pocket expenses include but are not limited to: (i) road show and travel expenses, (ii) reasonable fees of representative's legal counsel, up to \$75,000, (iii) the cost of background check on our officers, directors and major stockholders and (iv) up to \$25,000 in due diligence expenses.
+We have agreed to reimburse the representative for reasonable out-of-pocket expenses incurred by it in connection with this offering, regardless of whether the offering is consummated, up to approximately \$117,500.
+The out of pocket expenses include but are not limited to: (i) reasonable fees of representative's legal counsel, up to \$75,000, (ii) the cost of background check on our officers, directors and major stockholders, up to \$2,500; and (iii) up to \$40,000 in due diligence expenses.
 Any out-of-pocket expenses other than those referenced in the previous sentence above \$5,000 are to be pre-approved by our company.
 As of the date of this prospectus, we have paid the representative refundable advances of \$25,000 which shall be applied against its actual out-of-pocket accountable expenses.
 Such advance payments will be returned to us to the extent any portion of the advance is not actually incurred, in accordance with FINRA Rule 5110(g)(4)(A).